Keeganw3/News-Explosion-Fork/README.md

 # Design
 ## Wireframes
-* These wireframes are for the home, post story, registration, login and logout pages.
-There are not wireframes for the Django admin pages used for creating posts, comments and comment approval.
+* These wireframes are for the home, post story, registration, login, and logout pages.
+There are no wireframes for the Django admin pages used for creating posts, comments, and comment approval.

 <details>
 <summary>Wireframes</summary>